202210532/202210532/README.md

-# Hi There! 👋, I'm Charles
+# Hey! 👋, I'm Charles

-A second year sudent IT student who is currently studying the fields of Web Designing
+A second year IT student who is currently studying the fields of Web Designing.

 This repository was created to distribute a landing page that could assist me in storing activity files from the course subject, Advance Web Design